October 10, 2015 – Updated February 2020

 Make diluted bleach solution (0.5%) to decontaminate skin from chemicals or biologicals.
 Even anthrax spores, the most stable of all biologicals, are killed by this solution.
 Leave this diluted bleach on the skin for about 10-15 minutes.
 Make this solution by mixing 1 part undiluted bleach from the bottle with 9 parts of water (bleach from the bottle is 5.25%).
 Make a new solution every day you need it.
 Avoid eye contact.

-SINUS HYGIENE – Keep sinus exit ports open with:
+SINUS HYGIENE – Keep sinus exit ports open:

-Flush your nose with a nasal saline spray to promote mucus flow so that viruses and bacteria can’t lodge.
+1) Saline nasal flushes every 30 to 45 minutes – this has antiviral effects (https://www.nature.com/articles/s41598-018-37703-3) and promotes mucus flow so that viruses and bacteria can’t lodge.
 Insert the spray tip in the nostrils perpendicular to the face and direct it toward the ears to get the spray to the exit ports to open them.

 HYDROGEN PEROXIDE changes the structure of viruses and generates oxygen that kills viruses.
 Gargle for several minutes with hydrogen peroxide (right from the bottle) twice a day.

-ZINC – weekly dose of 70 mg for all ages reduces mortality/morbidity from viruses and bacteria*.
+ZINC – weekly dose of 70 mg for all ages reduces mortality/morbidity from viruses and bacteria.
+50 mg per day when you are exposed or feel sick.
 Also, Zinc Lozenges.

 A reduction in total sick days and severity was noted in middle aged and older subjects ingesting 1000 mg quercetin per day for 12 weeks who rated themselves as physically fit (Heinz SA et al. Pharmacol Res.
 2010 Sep;62(3):237-42).